KhronosGroup/Vulkan-ValidationLayers/docs/khronos_validation_layer.md

 ## Configuring the Validation Layer

 For an overview of how to configure layers, refer to the [Layers Overview and Configuration](https://vulkan.lunarg.com/doc/sdk/latest/windows/layer_configuration.html) document.
+With Vulkan Header 272, `VK_EXT_validation_features` was deprecated and replaced with `VK_EXT_layer_settings` enabling all settings to be controlled programmatically.

 The Validation Layer settings are documented in detail in the [VK_LAYER_KHRONOS_validation](https://vulkan.lunarg.com/doc/sdk/latest/windows/khronos_validation_layer.html#user-content-layer-details) document.